AmbientELab-Group/Medbox-server/README.md

 ### Opening shell
 If there is a need to manually run some scripts inside the container (for example manage.py for django) you can do that by opening a terminal in the container.
-In order to do that first make sure that container is running (by running `docker-compose up`), then check the container
+In order to do that first make sure that container is running (by running `sudo docker-compose up`), then check the container
-ID using `docker ps` command and finally run the following command:
+ID using `sudo docker ps` command and finally run the following command:

 ```
-docker exec -ti [CONTAINER ID] bash
+sudo docker exec -ti [CONTAINER ID] bash
 ```

 For example:

 ```
-[krzys@starship Medbox-server]$ docker ps
+[krzys@starship Medbox-server]$ sudo docker ps
 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS                  PORTS                    NAMES
 09d4f286804f        web                 "python manage.py ru…"   1 second ago        Up Less than a second   0.0.0.0:8000->8000/tcp   webapp-server
 16b0e0d899b2        app-api             "gunicorn -b 0.0.0.0…"   1 second ago        Up Less than a second   0.0.0.0:8002->8001/tcp   app-api-server